Do you think you have fast reactions? Have you ever measured your reaction time? There’s an easy way to test reaction times using just a ruler.

 Ask a friend to put their thumb and index finger slightly open at the bottom of the ruler, with the ruler between their fingers.

-Drop the ruler and record the measurement on the ruler where the fingers are.
+Drop the ruler and record the measurement on the ruler where the other persons fingers are.

 Repeat for all participants.
-You could let each person have three attempts and record the average value.
+Let each person have three attempts and record the average value.

 The person with the fastest reaction time is the one who catches the ruler at the lowest measurement, as the sooner the ruler is caught the less time it has had to fall.